Eye discharge in dogs: Types, causes and treatment, according to a vet

 Dip a small piece of cotton wool in the water and then gently wipe over your dog’s eye to loosen and remove the discharge.
 Be sure to clean your hands both before and after doing this to prevent transferring bacteria between yourself and your dog’s eye.

-If your dog’s eye is sore, or they have thicker discharge that is yellow, green, or red, then you will need to see your veterinarian for diagnosis and treatment.
+If your dog’s eye is sore, or they have thicker discharge that is yellow, green, or red, then you will need to see your vet for diagnosis and treatment.
 Home remedies for dog eye infections are usually not effective and can leave dogs in pain whilst they wait for proper treatment.

 How to prevent dog eye discharge